redis/redis/src/commands/README.md

 The structure of each JSON is somewhat documented in https://redis.io/commands/command-docs/ and https://redis.io/commands/command/

-Worth mentioning that the section `reply_schema` is a standard JSON Schema (see https://json-schema.org/) that describes the reply of each command.
+The `reply_schema` section is a standard JSON Schema (see https://json-schema.org/) that describes the reply of each command.
-It is meant to be used to auto-generate code in client libraries.
+It is designed to someday be used to auto-generate code in client libraries, but is not yet mature and is not exposed externally.